Ramadhan Hamid: Kelantan

 On 25 November 2015, Ramadhan returned to Kelantan after disbanded of the Harimau Muda.

 Upon joining the club, Ramadhan was given a number one shirt last wore by Syazwan Yusoff during 2015 season before he loaned out to Melaka United in 2016 season.
 Ramadhan did not make any appearances during his first season with Kelantan and spent the entire season sitting on the bench became the second choice goalkeeper after Khairul Fahmi Che Mat.
 On 1 March 2017, Ramadhan made his debut playing against Perak during league match in Perak Stadium.
 He conceded 2 goals and the match end up Kelantan won by 4–2.

 On 4 March 2017, Ramadhan made his Kelantan's home debut in Sultan Muhammad IV Stadium playing against Kuala Terengganu based club, T-Team.
 He made it to the first eleven and helped his team clinch their first home victory with 4−2 score.

 On 5 July 2017, made his debut for during the first match of the Malaysia Cup campaign playing against UiTM in their home ground.
 Kelantan won by 3–1 during that match.

 On 11 November 2017, Ramadhan has been announced to remain seasonally with Kelantan for the 2018 season.
 This time around he were given jersey number 22.
 Ramadhan played in first league match for Kelantan in 2–1 defeat to Melaka United on 3 February 2018.

 Kedah

 After losing his position as first choice goalkeeper under new coach Fajr Ibrahim, Ramadhan joined Kedah in May 2018.
 Ramadhan made his debut for Kedah in a 1–0 win over Kelantan on 8 June 2018.

 Penang, Kelantan United and UiTM

 He later signed for Penang F.C. for the 2020 season, before returning to Kelantan to play for Kelantan United F.C. for the 2021 season.
 Ramadhan changed teams again the following season, this time joining UiTM FC for the 2022 season.

+Penang

+On 1 July 2025, Ramadhan return and signed for Malaysia Super League club Penang after leaving Perak on a free transfer.